Rain Effect

-Rain Effect is the sixth Korean-language studio album (seventh overall) by South Korean entertainer Rain.
-It was released on January 2, 2014, by Cube DC and distributed by LOEN Entertainment.
-It is his first studio album in 6 years, since Rainism in 2008, and his first musical release since the first EP Back to the Basic in 2010.
-Rain Effect contains a total of ten tracks, including the double lead singles "30 Sexy" and "La Song".
+Rain Effect is the sixth Korean-language studio album (seventh overall) by South Korean recording artist Rain.
+It was released through Cube DC on January 2, 2014, and was distributed by Loen Entertainment.
+It is his first studio album in 6 years since Rainism (2008) and his first musical release since Back to the Basic (2010).
+Rain Effect contains a total of ten tracks, including the lead singles "30 Sexy" and "La Song".

-Like most of his releases (since leaving JYP Entertainment), the album is said to be mostly written and produced by Rain himself along with Bae Jin-ryeol (JR Groove), Jung Wooyoung and Hwang Hye Kyung.
-HyunA participated as the album's only featured artist.
+The album was primarily written and produced by Rain along with Bae Jin-ryeol (JR Groove), Jung Woo-young and Hwang Hye-kyung.
+Hyuna participated as the album's only featured artist.

 Background

 Details of Rain's comeback had been speculated about even before he was discharged from the military.
 Many articles predicted that Rain was signing with both Cube Entertainment (in Asia) and Roc Nation (Internationally).
 On September 17, it was officially announced that Rain had signed an exclusive deal with Cube DC.
-With that announcement, Cube Entertainment confirmed a Zepp Tour in Japan and appearances at a MCM store opening in Singapore, BAZAAR Men People of the Year ceremony in China and a fan meeting in South Korea.
+With that announcement, Cube Entertainment confirmed a Zepp Tour in Japan and appearances at a MCM store opening in Singapore, Bazaar Men People of the Year ceremony in China and a fan meeting in South Korea.
 Rain delivered a special performance at the 2013 MAMA, where a trailer teasing an upcoming reality show and new album was revealed.

 According to an official from Cube Entertainment, Rain Effect is mostly written and produced by Rain himself.
 Similarly to his previous albums, he will have many collaboration tracks with respected composers including Bae Jin-ryeol.
 As the album progressed, Rain had been very involved in the album's planning (clothes, choreography, music, etc.).
 In the statement, Cube stated that "He [Rain] is known to show enthusiasm for the job by presiding over meetings to provide his fans with the best-quality album possible."